 Once you get used to saving cash each week, you’ll develop a healthy habit of socking away money for a rainy day.
 When you’ve started to accumulate savings, the next step is to start investing.

 If DIY investing is not your thing, use a robo advisor – an automated investment service that can build you a customized portfolio and manage your funds.
 With a top-rated robo advisor like Wealthsimple, all you have to do is answer an online questionnaire about your financial goals and your risk tolerance, and using algorithms, it will make a recommendation for a personalized portfolio.
 Going this route can save you time and money: the robo advisor will do all the work of automatically monitoring and rebalancing your portfolio and it typically charges less than 1% in fees.
-Plus, now is a great time to sign up because Wealthsimple is offering Young and Thrifty readers an exclusive deal: get a $50 cash bonus when you open and fund a new Wealthsimple Invest account with $1000 within 45 days, and get a $75 cash bonus deposited into your account.
+Plus, you can take advantage of our exclusive promo offer: open and fund a new Wealthsimple Invest account with $1000 within 45 days, and get a $75 cash bonus deposited into your account.

 How to Do 52-Week Money Challenge Right